This Little Strip Helped Me Organize My Cords for Good

 I’m not necessarily a neat freak, but if there’s one thing that really bothers me, it’s cords.
 I almost wish they weren’t there—a cord-free world would be glorious.
-It’s not that I trip over them, it’s just that they kind of look, well, bad.
 I’ve tried several cable management solutions—but I recently came across a new helpful tool, one that has made my relationship with cords a little more bearable.

+The SurfaceSnap clips are the greatest cable management solution I’ve come across.
+Each pack comes with three clips—two singles, and one butterfly that has two slots for even the most cord filled spaces.
+The strips themselves are made of leather and metal —a step up from the plastic options you see everywhere —but on the back, there is a removable, sticky adhesive, similar to a Command strip, that keeps them fixed to a surface.
+They work especially well for chargers on your desk.
+Instead of the cable falling off the desk entirely, it instead, keeps the cord in place, so you can connect or disconnect at will.
+They are also great for putting on the wall—with the butterfly clip, you can run multiple cords through them, so they are disguised as a singular cord.

 Twelve South SurfaceSnap